 Today, guided by its statutory mission and rich tradition, the E.C.C.D. sets as a priority the exploration of issues directly related to the rapid developments experienced by humanity in the fields of culture, thought, politics and sciences, and enriches its programmes with new annual initiatives, such as:

-- Delphi Dialogues, where eminent thinkers and world-class scientists discuss burning issues of current affairs and problems that humanity will have to face in the near future.
+- Delphi Dialogues, where eminent thinkers and world-class scientists discuss burning topical issues and challenges that humanity is facing or is bound to face in the near future.

 - Theatre Education Programme, which aims to bring the younger generation into contact with contemporary trends in theatre and the working methods of great masters of world theatre.

-- Conference on Antiquity & the Modern World, with the aim of promoting a creative dialogue between classical antiquity and contemporary culture.
+- Annual conference on Antiquity & the Modern World, aiming at the promotion of a creative dialogue between classical antiquity and contemporary culture.